noobiept-other/cs_ui/readme.md

 ## In Play Tab ##

-- enter: Start searching for a match.
+- ctrl + enter: Start searching for a match.
 - esc: Cancel search.

 ## General ##